-In preparing this statement of accounts, the Assistant Chief Exectutive has:
+In preparing these annual accounts, the Assistant Chief Executive has:

-- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with legislation; - Complied with the Code of Practice on Local Authority Accounting in the UK; - Kept adequate accounting records which were up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.
+- Selected suitable accounting policies and applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with legislation; - Complied with the Code of Practice on Local Authority Accounting in the UK; - · Kept adequate accounting records which were up to date; and - Taken reasonable steps for the prevention and detection of fraud and other irregularities.

-I confirm that these Annual Accounts have been approved for signature by the Partnership at its meeting on 18 September 2020.
-I certify that the financial statements give a true and fair view of the financial position of SPT at the reporting date and the transactions of SPT for the year ended 31 March 2020.
+I certify that the Annual Accounts have been approved for signature by the Partnership at its meeting on 18 September 2020.
+I certify that the Annual Accounts give a true and fair view of the financial position of SPT at the reporting date and the transactions of SPT for the year ended 31 March 2020.